Verified Lisp and ML runtimes

 Verified ML read-eval-print loop

 Taking the above two projects further, Scott Owens, Ramana Kumar, Michael Norrish and I are working towards verified implementations of ML, for a subset of Standard ML that is meant to be both convenient to program in and clean enough to easily support formal reasoning about.
-Contact me via email (address at top of page) in case you'd like to hear more about this.
+For more about this project, see: cakeml.org.